try-econome/ForgeLinked/README.md

 ## Lavalink Configuration

-To connect ForgeLink to a Lavalink server, provide the `nodes` parameter in the setup:
+To connect ForgeLinked to a Lavalink server, provide the `nodes` parameter in the setup:

 ```js
 const lavalink = new ForgeLink({